 In most neutron spectrometers, there is a low efficiency detector placed upstream of everything else.
 This is called the incident beam monitor and it typically has a counting efficiency of around 1 neutron in every 10 000.
-On continuous sources this monitor will accurately reflect the integrated number of neutrons incident on the sample during the measurement.
-On pulsed sources, this monitor will - in addition - give the time-of-flight (wavelength) profile of the incident beam.
-Normalisation to monitor is arguably the most reliable method of the 3 choices, depending on the stability in time of the monitor.
+The integral number of neutron counts in this monitor will accurately reflect the number of neutrons incident on the sample during the measurement.
+This option is commonly taken to be the most reliable of the three, assuming that the monitor is stable in time.